RonenNess/Vector2js/README.md

 npm install qunit-cli
 ```

-Then from the `/tests/` folder you can execute tests with the following command:
+Then you can run the following command from the project root:

 ```
-qunit-cli test.js
+qunit-cli tests/test.js
 ```

 ## License